Henry R. Evans: Correspondence with Harry Houdini

-Houdini had originally planned to write a book known as History Makers in the World of Magic, however he gave up on this idea and handed over the material he had written to Evans who was also working on a similar book of his own.
-Houdini proposed that on the title page the book appeared "as originally planned by Harry Houdini & Henry R. Evans."
+Houdini had originally planned to write a book known as History Makers in the World of Magic; however, he gave up on this idea and handed over the material he had written to Evans, who was also working on a similar book of his own.
+Houdini proposed that on the title page the book appeared "as originally planned by Harry Houdini and Evans".
 It is unclear if the book was ever published.

-Evans had worked on a scrapbook that contained matters dealing with spiritualism and trickery.
+Evans worked on a scrapbook that contained matters dealing with spiritualism and trickery.
 He gave it to Houdini in 1924.
-It is now estimated to be worth over $35, 000.
+It is now estimated to be worth over $35,000.